AugustNagro/augustnagro.github.io/_posts/2022-03-15-list-vs-vector.md

 ## Usecase 2: Construction with Prepend + Traversals

-Of course, every collection needs to be constructed at least once before being used.
+Of course, every collection needs to be constructed before being used.
 So lets look at construction followed by traversal.

 If we construct using prepend, List wins.